Michelle Krill Field at Historic Pullman Park

 Michelle Krill Field at Historic Pullman Park is a baseball stadium located in Butler, Pennsylvania.
 Constructed in 1934, and rebuilt in 2008, the ballpark hosted minor league teams that were affiliated with the New York Yankees, Cleveland Indians, Detroit Tigers, and the Pittsburgh Pirates.

 Today, there are over 400 games played at the park.
 High School teams such as Karns City High School, Knoch High School, Moniteau High School, North Catholic High School as well as Butler High School utilize the ballpark during their school seasons.
 Local colleges and universities also use Pullman Park for some of their home games.
-Some of these schools include Butler County Community College, Clarion University, and Penn State Greater Allegheny.
+Some of these schools include Clarion University, and Penn State Greater Allegheny.
 Tournaments have also been hosted by Atlantic Coast Baseball and West Penn Elite.

-The stadium's official home team tenant is the Butler BlueSox of the Tri-State Collegiate League.
+The stadium's official home team tenant was the Butler BlueSox of the Tri-State Collegiate League, before relocating prior to the 2025 season.

 History

 1934–2004

 Pullman Park opened for the 1934 season.
 It hosted minor league baseball from the late 1930s to the early 1950s.
 Notable players such as Lou Gehrig, Joe Dimaggio, and Whitey Ford played at the stadium while the Yankees farm team (Butler Yankees) was in Butler.
 Joe Namath, Terry Hanratty, and Rich Saul also played at Pullman during their high school years.
 The ballpark itself was named after the Pullman-Standard Company's railroad car manufacturing facility which sat adjacent to the ballpark from 1902-2005.